sirixdb/sirixdb.github.io/low-level-api.md

   }
 }
 ```
+### Open the database and the resource manager again

 Now, that we have imported a first resource and persisted it in our binary-structure, we are able to open it again at any time (alternatively the single node `read/write-transaction` handle can be reused after issuing the commit).